sailfish009/openstructure/modules/io/doc/mmcif.rst

   .. attribute:: struct_refs

     Lists all links to external databases in the mmCIF file.

+  .. attribute:: revisions

+    Stores a simple history of a PDB entry.

+    Also available as :meth:`GetRevisions`.
+May be extended by :meth:`AddRevision`.

   .. method:: AddCitation(citation)

     Add a citation to the citation list of an info object.